Rohanberiwal/pslab-python/README.md

 [![Mailing List](https://img.shields.io/badge/Mailing%20List-FOSSASIA-blue.svg)](https://groups.google.com/forum/#!forum/pslab-fossasia)
 [![Twitter Follow](https://img.shields.io/twitter/follow/pslabio.svg?style=social&label=Follow&maxAge=2592000?style=flat-square)](https://twitter.com/pslabio)

-This repository hosts the Python library for communicating with the Pocket Science Lab open hardware platform (PSLab).
-Using this library you can communicate with the PSLab using simple Python code.
-The Python library is also used by the PSLab GUI as a backend component.
+This repository hosts the Python library for seamless communication with the Pocket Science Lab open hardware platform (PSLab).
+Through this library, users can interact with PSLab using straightforward Python code.
+Additionally, the Python library serves as a vital backend component for the PSLab GUI.

-The goal of PSLab is to create an Open Source hardware device (open on all layers) and software applications that can be used for experiments by teachers, students and scientists.
-Our tiny pocket lab provides an array of instruments for doing science and engineering experiments.
-It provides functions of numerous measurement tools including an oscilloscope, a waveform generator, a logic analyzer, a programmable voltage and current source, and even a component to control robots with up to four servos.
+PSLab aims to create an Open Source hardware device, open on all layers, alongside software applications tailored for experiments by educators, students, and scientists.
+The pocket lab provides various measurement tools, including an oscilloscope, waveform generator, logic analyzer, programmable voltage and current source, and a component for controlling robots with up to four servos.

 For more information see [https://pslab.io](https://pslab.io).